-The term 'Economic Embargo' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Economic Embargo' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 An Economic Embargo is a type of government-mandated order.
 They limit the exchange of goods and commerce to a country which they specify.
 Sometimes they affect only particular goods which represent a threat to the importing nation’s vital economic or security interests.